Learn the Facts

 • Michigan is one of only 10 states that does not require tobacco retailers to purchase a license.
 We know kids are easily gaining access to addictive tobacco products at neighborhood stores because so many retailers are failing federal compliance checks.

 Michigan needs effective tobacco prevention policies to protect our youth and reduce health disparities.
-These changes include:
+Policy solutions include: